russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 The question of how to read more books is incredibly relevant in today's day and age.

 In this article, we'll explore some tips and tricks on how you can make reading a bigger part of your life.
 By the end, you'll have a better understanding of how to read more books and, hopefully, be inspired to do so.
-And if you struggle to read as many books as you would like to, check out our article about the best books for procrastinators.
+And if you struggle to read as many books as you would like, check out our article about the best books for procrastinators.

 How to Read More Often?
 Top Tips